CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

                    received packets.
-This applies to all overlays (VNIs), but can be overridden by VNI-specific configuration. mtu              interface mtu port             UDP port for VXLAN frames  -h, --help       Show help.## nv set nve vxlan mlag
+This applies to all overlays (VNIs), but can be overridden by VNI-specific configuration. mtu              interface mtu port             UDP port for VXLAN frames

+## nv set nve vxlan mlag

 ### Usage